prewired/prewired.github.io/_pages/summerhack2018.md

 **Important**: because you will be working as a member of a team, you must commit to attending every day during the Summer Hack.

+**Registration**: You can register by filling in the registration form, we will get in touch with more details nearer the time: <a href="https://goo.gl/forms/cwolczUwfViOJMOT2" target="_blank">Registration form</a>

 <!--
 Details of the schedule are shown below.